guardian/fastly-api-client/CONTRIBUTING.md

 * Fork the repository
 * Create your own feature branch based off master
 * Raise a pull request
+* You can test you changes locally by using the following command

 ```
     sbt publishLocal